The objective of this one-day workshop is to investigate opportunities in

-Sklearn, TensorFlow, or PyTorch.
-Exploratory topics such as Generative AI, DNA-based storage or quantum
+TensorFlow, or PyTorch.
+Exploratory topics such as DNA-based storage or quantum algorithms are also

-algorithms are also within the preview of the ADMS workshop.
+within the preview of the ADMS workshop.
+The intent of the ADMS workshop is to bring together people

 The current data management scenario is characterized by the following trends: traditional OLTP and

-OLAP/data warehousing systems are being used for increasing complex workloads (e.g., Petabyte of data,
+OLAP/data warehousing systems are being used for increasing complex workloads (e.g., integration of various AI technologies, Petabyte of data,

 complex queries under real-time constraints, etc.); applications are becoming far more distributed, often